 11. Other important terms

-11.2 Any notice or other communication made under these Terms and Conditions shall be in writing and addressed to you at the last email or postal address notified by you to the University, and shall be deemed to have been properly served if delivered by email, by hand when left at that postal address or if made by first class post (48 hours after being posted to that address).
-You are required to maintain your current contact information via the university online systems.
+11.2 Any notice or other communication made under these terms and conditions shall be in writing and addressed to you at the last email or postal address notified by you to the University, and shall be deemed to have been properly served if delivered by email, by hand when left at that postal address or if made by first class post (48 hours after being posted to that address).
+You are required to maintain your current contact information via the University's online systems.

-12.3 In addition to the fees payable arrangements under section 5 of these Conditions, refunds for Online Programmes are set out in the University of Derby Online cancellation policy.
+12.3 In addition to the fees payable arrangements under section five of these conditions, refunds for online programmes are set out in the University of Derby Online cancellation policy.

 13. Students studying Apprenticeships